The living room of 428 West 20th Street, 2nd floor — a sunlit Chelsea living room with original fireplace, tall windows, and wide-plank floors

 The J.E.
 Whitley House

 A four-story brick Italianate residence, three bays wide above an English basement.
 Built by F.X.
 Mony and named for the Whitley family, who made it their home through the second half of the nineteenth century.
-The forthcoming listing.
+The listing offered here.

 436